rodralez/NaveGo/README.md

 If you are interested in joining to NaveGo, please feel free to contact Dr. Rodrigo Gonzalez at rodralez [at] frm [dot] utn [dot] edu [dot] ar.

+## Donations

+Your donation help us to improve NaveGo.
+You can make a donation to support our work.

+* BITCOIN public key: bc1qdcf4c5t0t2a0uhqluae67yzuj5uerj8hgrxwwf .

+* ETHEREUM (or DAI) public key: 0x92EC236bD4C5CAD90CB2F7B2BA327047e853A6cE .

 ## Researchers who are using NaveGo